 Stripe Managed Risk

-Stripe Managed Risk is an end-to-end merchant risk management solution for platforms that includes ongoing monitoring and mitigation for credit and fraud risk.
+Stripe Managed Risk is an end-to-end business risk management solution for platforms that includes ongoing monitoring and mitigation for credit and fraud risk.
 In addition, Stripe assumes risk of loss in the event of unrecoverable negative balances on connected accounts.

 Components of Stripe Managed Risk

-- Screening & detection
+- Screening and detection

-- Monitoring & mitigation
+- Monitoring and mitigation

-Screening & detection
+Screening and detection

 You can implement additional onboarding verifications to meet relevant regulations for products or services offered by your platform or connected accounts.

-Monitoring & mitigation
+Monitoring and mitigation

 - Changes to capabilities: In response to risk signals, Stripe might slow or pause payouts, or pause a connected account’s ability to process charges.